more onion is the creator and owner of the campaigning and fundraising software platform 'Impact Stack'.

 We collect and use the personal data described below in order to provide you with access to our Websites and services in a reliable and secure manner.
 We also collect and use personal data:

 - To fulfill our contractual obligations to you.

 To the extent we process your personal data for any other purposes, we ask for your consent in advance or require that our partners obtain such consent.

 - Personal identification information of members of staff and job applicants (Name, phone number, etc.)

 - Any other personal data freely disclosed through the course of correspondence

-- Data on visits to one of our websites (anonymised) as well as data about digital interactions (such as the click on the link in an email or who follows us on social media)
+- Data on visits to our Websites (anonymised) as well as data about digital interactions (such as the click on the link in an email or who follows us on social media)

 How do we collect your data?